rom1mouret/mpcl/README.md

 - module A: time T4 to T5: training the model to get better at recognizing human faces, maybe in a novel context.

-At time T1, your model and its latent units are perfectly fit for recognizing faces within domains it was trained on.
+At time T1, your model and its abstraction layer are perfectly fit for recognizing faces within domains it was trained on.

 At time T2, your model moves on to learning to distinguish between cats and dogs.
-It can build on module A's latent layer but it should not interfere with it because the function of module A's latent layer is to recognize human faces, not to recognize human faces AND pets.
+It can build on module A's abstraction layer but it should not interfere with it because the function of module A's abstraction layer is to recognize human faces, not to recognize human faces AND pets.
 In programming terms, module A's network is entirely frozen between T2 and T3.

 At T4, we are back to face recognition.
-Module A's latent representation can be safely refined as long as it keeps on fulfilling the same invariant function.
+Module A's internals can be safely refined so long as it keeps on delivering abstractions that fulfill the same invariant function.
 This might interfere with module B, but not in a [destructive manner](https://en.wikipedia.org/wiki/Catastrophic_interference).